casper-network/docs-archive/economics/issuance.rst

 where :code:`rewards(i)` is the total CSPR minted per issuance during era :code:`i`, and :code:`slashings(i)` is the total CSPR slashed during era :code:`i`.
 All of these quantities can be derived objectively from the history of the global state.

-We introduce the *round issuance rate*
+We introduce *round issuance rate*

 .. code-block::